intellivoid/OpenBlu-Python-API-Wrapper/README.md

 This wrapper can be used to fetch servers from the OpenBlu API and retrieve their OpenVPN configuration.

-To make things easy, the library abstracts the JSON responses from the API inside two objects:
+To make things easy, the library abstracts the JSON responses from the API inside three objects:

-- `Server` -> Contains the OpenVPN configuration as described in [OpenBlu's Documentation](https://docs.intellivoid.info/openblu/v1/get_server)
+- `Server` -> Contains more detailed information from the server as described in [OpenBlu's Documentation](https://docs.intellivoid.net/openblu/v1/get_server)
-- `ServerListing` -> Contains extra info from a server such as ping, IP address and location
+- `ServerListing` -> Contains metadata from a server such as ping, country and location
+- `OpenVPN` -> Contained inside a `Server` object, stores the OpenVPN configuratiom for the server

 The `ServerListing` object can be printed to get an overview of the server's metadata.